Presidency of Theodore Roosevelt: States admitted

 One new state, Oklahoma, was admitted to the Union while Roosevelt was in office.
 Oklahoma, which was formed out of Indian Territory and Oklahoma Territory, became the 46th state on November 16, 1907.
 The Oklahoma Enabling Act also contained provisions encouraging New Mexico Territory and Arizona Territory to begin the process of gaining admission as states.

 Foreign policy

 Foreign-policy became a tug-of-war between Roosevelt and Secretary of State John Hay, one of the most prestigious Republicans of the older generation.
-Roosevelt garnered most of the publicity, but in practice Hay handled both routine and ceremonial affairs and had a strong voice shaping policy. he was in very bad health starting in 1903.
-After Hay died in 1905, Roosevelt named Elihu Root, who had been serving as Secretary of War.
-William Howard Taft became Secretary of War.
+Roosevelt garnered most of the publicity, but in practice Hay handled both routine and ceremonial affairs and had a strong voice shaping policy.
+After Hay died in 1905, Roosevelt named Elihu Root as Secretary of State—Root had been serving as Secretary of War and was in turn replaced by William Howard Taft.
 Roosevelt personally handled all the major issues.
 Apart from his close friend Sen. Henry Cabot Lodge, Roosevelt seldom dealt with senators on matters of foreign policy.